 Pitt's Office of Veterans Services is available here on campus to assist faculty, staff, and students.
 There are also external resources available.
 And if you are a current faculty or staff member, to assist the University in our continuing efforts to create and maintain a diverse and inclusive community, please disclose your Veteran status.

-We’re proud to announce that our university has earned the 2018 Military Friendly® SILVER LEVEL award.
-Learn more and see why we received this year’s award here.
+We’re proud to announce that our university has earned the 2019 Military Friendly® GOLD LEVEL award and was ranked as a Top 10 military friendly school.
+Learn more and see why we received this year’s award.

 Disclose Your Veteran Status